About the Initiative

 The Initiative facilitates and coordinates listening sessions between Department leaders and members of the military to identify the legal issues impacting today’s servicemembers.

 In an effort to enhance the Department’s ability to protect servicemembers, in November 2015 the Department submitted to Congress a legislative package of amendments to laws that protect members of the military.
 The Initiative worked closely with other Department components to achieve this submission.
 These proposed amendments would strengthen the protections currently in place by:

 - requiring parties seeking default judgments against individuals to first check Department of Defense records to determine military duty status;

 - increasing penalties that employers, lenders, and landlords would face for violating laws designed to protect servicemembers;

 - expanding the number and types of cases the United States could bring in defense of servicemembers attempting to return to their civilian employment upon completion of their military service;

-- expanding the available remedies for violations of the voting rights of servicemembers and their families while they are overseas;
+- expanding the available remedies for violations of the voting rights of active duty servicemembers (and their families) while they are deployed away from home;

 - affording dependent family members the same state residency rights as the servicemember; and